SantiagoFigli/SantiagoFigli/README.md

 ### About me

-Nice to meet you!
 I'm currently working at No Country as a *Backend Developer*.
 I recently graduated from the *National Technological University* Dev Degree program in December 2023.
 I've previously worked on GlobMediaCo. as a *Fullstack Developer*